Best Practices for Kubernetes StdOut Log Whitelisting¶

 Implementation Methods¶

-Only collect logs from cluster components coredns and nginx.
-Use regular expressions to specify the image names in container_include_log
+Collect only the logs from cluster components coredns and nginx.
+The container_include_log

-Refer to <Configuring Metrics and Log Collection Based on Container Image>
+Refer to <Configure Metrics and Log Collection Based on Container Image>

 [inputs.container]